 Location Owned/ Leased Sq.
 Footage Description Energy Services Group North America Drilling and Formation Evaluation Segment: Dallas, Texas Owned 352,000 Manufacturing facility includes office, laboratory and warehouse space that primarily produces roller cone drill bits.
 In December 2003, we moved the production from this facility to our new facility in The Woodlands, Texas.
 The facility is currently for sale.
 The Woodlands, Texas Leased 256,000 Manufacturing facility including warehouses, engineering and sales, testing, training and research.
 The manufacturing plant produces roller cone and rotary type drill bits.
 Production Optimization Segment: Carrollton, Texas Owned 649,000 Manufacturing facility including warehouses, engineering and sales, testing, training and research.
 The manufacturing plant produces equipment for the Production Optimization segment, including surface and subsurface safety valves and packer assemblies.
-Shared Facilities: Duncan, Oklahoma Owned 1, 275,000 Four locations which include manufacturing capacity totaling 655,000 square feet.
+Shared Facilities: Duncan, Oklahoma Owned 1,275,000 Four locations which include manufacturing capacity totaling 655,000 square feet.
 The manufacturing facility is the main manufacturing site for the cementing, fracturing and acidizing equipment.
 The Duncan facilities also include a technology and research center, training facility, administrative offices and warehousing.
 These facilities service our Drilling and Formation Evaluation, Fluids and Production Optimization segments.

-Location Leased Sq.
-Foot age Description Shared Facilities (continued): Houston, Texas Owned 638,0 Two suburban campus locations utilized by our Drilling and Formation Evaluation and Fluids segments.
+Location Owned/ Leased Sq.
+Footage Description Shared Facilities (continued): Houston, Texas Owned 638,000 Two suburban campus locations utilized by our Drilling and Formation Evaluation and Fluids segments.
 One campus is on 89 acres consisting of office, training, test well, warehouse, manufacturing and laboratory facilities.
 The manufacturing facility, which occupies 115,000 square feet, produces highly specialized downhole equipment for our Drilling and Formation Evaluation segment.
 The other campus is a manufacturing facility with limited office, laboratory and warehouse space that primarily produces fixed cutter drill bits.
-Houston, Texas Owned 564,0 A campus facility that is the home office for the Energy Services Group.
-Alvarado, Texas Owned 238,0 Manufacturing facility including some office and warehouse space.
+Houston, Texas Owned 564,000 A campus facility that is the home office for the Energy Services Group.
+Alvarado, Texas Owned 238,000 Manufacturing facility including some office and warehouse space.
 The manufacturing facility produces perforating products and exploratory and formation evaluation tools for our Drilling and Formation Evaluation and Production Optimization segments.
-Europe/Africa Shared Facilities: Aberdeen, United Kingdom Owned 1,216,00 Leased 365,00 ŭ , i Tananger, Norway Leased 319,0 Service center with workshops, testing facilities, warehousing and office facilities supporting the Norwegian North Sea operations.
-Engineering and Construction Group North America Houston, Texas Leased 740,0 Engineering and project support center which occupies 31 full floors in 2 office buildings.
+Europe/Africa Shared Facilities: Aberdeen, United Kingdom Owned Leased 1,216,000 365,000 A total of 26 sites including 866,000 square feet of manufacturing capacity used by various business segments.
+Tananger, Norway Leased 319,000 Service center with workshops, testing facilities, warehousing and office facilities supporting the Norwegian North Sea operations.
+Engineering and Construction Group North America Houston, Texas Leased 740,000 Engineering and project support center which occupies 31 full floors in 2 office buildings.
 One of these buildings is owned by a joint venture in which we have a 50% ownership.
 The remaining 50% of the joint venture is owned by a subsidiary of Trizec Properties Inc. (NYSE: TRZ).
 Trizec is not affiliated with Halliburton Company or any of its directors or executive officers.